Igor-security/linux/Documentation/core-api/pmalloc.rst

 - As already explained, freeing of memory is not supported.
 Pages will be returned to the system upon destruction of the memory pool that they belong to.
+For this reason, no pfree() function is provided

 - The address range available for vmalloc (and thus for pmalloc too) is limited, on 32-bit systems.
-However it shouldn't be an issue, since not much data is expected tobe dynamically allocated and turned into read-only.
+However it shouldn't be an issue, since not much data is expected to be dynamically allocated and turned into read-only.

 - Regarding SMP systems, the allocations are expected to happen mostly